loiskilberg/FinalProject/source/03_testPrinting.rst

 #.
 Make sure you have paper loaded in the printer, then click **Print**.
 Click **Print** on the next dialog that appears and wait for the page to print.
 If necessary, confirm on the printer itself what paper to use.

 #.
 Turn the paper over and feed it top edge first into the printer.
-We like to use either cassette 1 or the rear feeder for this printer.
+We like to use either **Paper Cassette 1** or **Rear Paper Feed Slot** for this printer.
 Pay attention to which side should be facing up in order to print on the blank side.

 #.
 Hide the **info** layer group.